strongdm/scim-integrations/docs/CONFIGURE_GOOGLE_SOURCE.md

 ![img12](https://user-images.githubusercontent.com/49597325/163181123-22e50c19-7a3b-432f-873c-c2c7372920be.png)

 And your Service Account is configured.
-You just to set the path of your downloaded Service Account JSON file path into the `SDM_SCIM_IDP_KEY` env var
+Now you need to set the following environment variables:

+- `SDM_SCIM_IDP_KEY` - the path of the service account key file
+- `SDM_SCIM_IDP_USER` - the service account admin email

 **An user can only be assigned to one OrgUnit at a time**